msolters/hunter-gatherer/strace-logs/README.md

-strace log files will appear in here, named by PID
+strace log files will appear in here, named by command name and PID